Our rating(3.4/5)

 The portable and mobile Ingenico Move 3500 is a popular card machine in the UK.

-Lloyds is also trialling an mPOS card reader that works together with an iOS app (Android is mentioned as an option, but there is no Lloyds mPOS app in Google Play).
-The app has basic functions like a transactions overview, sales analytics, refunds and sending digital receipts – with no extras.
+If you need something cheap, the Lloyds Bank Cardnet mPOS card reader is an option without monthly fees.
+It works with an iOS or Android app that has basic functions like a transactions overview, sales analytics, refunds and sending digital receipts – with no extras.

 Lloyds Bank Cardnet mPOS card reader plus mobile app

-Lloyds Bank Cardnet mPOS reader only works when connected to its mobile app.
+The Lloyds Bank Cardnet card reader only works when connected with an app over Bluetooth.

-Although laudable that Lloyds is trying to compete with the likes of SumUp and Zettle, the mPOS reader is an old model with a rarely-updated app at a relatively high upfront cost.
+Although laudable that Lloyds is trying to compete with the likes of SumUp and Square, the card reader is an old model with a rarely-updated app at a relatively high upfront cost.
+We don’t recommend card readers with software that’s only updated a few times a year, like Lloyds’ mPOS app.

 Pricing: not transparent at all